16+ years of gists

 Yet another Python 2 script/utility.
 This one reads a URL from the clipboard, minifies it, and writes that back to the clipboard.
 I also tried to make it cross-platform.

 I remember URL minification being a big deal around this time, I'm not sure why.
 I think Twitter back then wouldn't do that automatically?
-I also remember Google's URL minifier coming in as a new player in ths URL minification space, so I think I was just eager to implement a tool with it.
+I also remember Google's URL minifier coming in as a new player in this URL minification space, so I think I was just eager to implement a tool with it.

 The code looks somewhat neat overall.
 It's very imperative, too.